MSc Disability Studies: Inclusive Theory and ResearchFind a programme

 This programme, delivered within the Norah Fry Centre for Disability Studies, will equip you with the skills, knowledge and ability to plan and carry out academic research relevant to disability studies.

 You will gain the research skills to help make a positive difference to the lives of disabled people, with a special optional interest in people with learning (intellectual) disabilities and their families.

 The Norah Fry Centre for Disability Studies is a leading national centre of excellence for applied social research and teaching, and the programme is led by staff who are all active researchers.
-Elements of the programme are delivered by, or co-taught with, people with disabilities, including those with intellectual disabilities.
+Elements of the programme are delivered by and co-taught with people with disabilities, including those with intellectual disabilities.

 The optional units will give you a chance to consider research around inclusion for disabled people in relation to international rights, as well as UK structures in society.
 You will also have the opportunity to gain a particular awareness and skill set associated with emancipatory and participatory models of research, where people with disabilities take active roles in the research process.

 We charge an annual tuition fee.
 Fees for 2020/21 are as follows:

 Fees are subject to an annual review.
 For programmes that last longer than one year, please budget for up to a five per cent increase in fees each year.
 Find out more about tuition fees.

 University of Bristol students and graduates can benefit from a ten per cent reduction in tuition fees for postgraduate study.
 Check your eligibility for an alumni scholarship.